github/docs/content/copilot/managing-copilot/managing-github-copilot-in-your-organization/setting-policies-for-copilot-in-your-organization/testing-changes-to-content-exclusions-in-your-ide.md

 ---
 title: Testing changes to content exclusions in your IDE
-intro: 'You can confirm your changes to content exclusions work as expected using your IDE.'
+intro: You can confirm your changes to content exclusions work as expected using your IDE.
 permissions: '{% data reusables.copilot.content-exclusion-permissions %}'
 product: '{% data reusables.gated-features.copilot-business-and-enterprise %}'
 versions: